icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 }
 ```

-*Note: The implementation is in-development and has some known bugs.
-In particular, the compiler will currently raise an error if index variable i has previously been declared in the current scope.
-I may also revise the syntax to omit the third semicolon, shift to commas, or so on.*
+**Note: The implementation is in-development and has some known bugs:** In particular, the compiler will currently raise an error if index variable i has previously been declared in the current scope.
+I may also revise the syntax to omit the third semicolon, shift to commas, rewrite as simpler `for i=1,10 { }`, or so on.

 ## 9. Functions